marsrobertson/one-life-true-self/readme.md

 * We could think forever about milestones.
 * Not possible to know exactly the scope of the work before doing some work first.

-Onboarding the next million users.
+I believe escrow is so revolutionary, it can onboard to crypto next million users.

-(because all dapps ideas are exhausted, you are already on the case)

 https://www.coindesk.com/tether-usdt-russia-china-importers

 > “Chinese importers in Russia are buying up to $30 million a day of tether (USDT) from Moscow’s over-the-counter trading desks.”

+Escrow payments provide enough incentive to switch to crypto:
 * Fast
 * Cheap
 * Borderless
 * Censorship resistant

-Enough incentive to make the switch.

-Just like like flying to Mars is possible because of the properties:
+Just like like flying to Mars, multiple breakthroughs are making it possible:
 * Reuse rockets
 * Assemble ship on the orbit
 * Send cargo first
 * Manufacture fuel on Mars

 ### Part-time contracting salary